Applying for the grant, collecting and distributing the assets costs

 - Care fees paid during the lifetime of the deceased

-If you would like us to assist with any of the above, please contact us and we will be able to provide you with costs.
+If you would like us to assist with any of the above, these areas would be charged on a time spent basis at £250 + VAT per hour.
+Please contact us and we will be able to provide you with a cost estimate.

 On average, estates that fall within this range are dealt with within 6-8 months.
 Typically, obtaining the Grant of Probate takes 12-18 weeks.
 Collecting assets then follows, which can take between 6 – 8 weeks.
 Once this has been done, we can distribute the assets, which normally takes 7 – 9 weeks.